bookingactivities/booking-activities/readme.txt

 * Fix - Bookings status were not up to date in WooCommerce's notifications
 * Fix - Events didn't appear when "repeat to" value was set to tomorrow
 * Fix - Custom messages were not translated on multilangual sites
-* Lib - Updated FullCalendar to 3.7.0 and Moment JS to 2.19.2
+* Lib - Update FullCalendar to 3.8.0 and Moment JS to 2.20.0

 = 1.2.1 - 2017/11/17 =
 * Feature - Added a snap frequency option in editor to place your events at precise timeslot